JaimeSilver/hedera-libSubmarine/README.md

 Prerequisites:
 Install Java SDK for Hedera; validate release (currently model was developed with 0.3.0).
-Run MVN Install for the project; the POM provided has all requisites, and also generates a runnable JAR in the Root folder with a -run (suffix).
+Then run a MVN Install for the project; the POM provided has all requisites, and also generates a runnable JAR in the Root folder with a -run (suffix).
 Complete the the node.properties with your Private and Public keys.